Skrylar/ImpromptuModular/README.md

 **EXP**: Produces an exponential slide (top position) instead of a linear slide (bottom position).

+**EOC**:  EOC is an end-of-cycle trigger that is emitted when a slide is completed (to signal its end); this can be used for more automation, for example, by triggering or chaining other operations when a fade in/out completes.
+The EOC triggers upon the end of any slide event, whether the end position is at the top/bottom or not.

 A 0V CV is initially stored in the CV memory and the slide switches are in the off position, thereby allowing the Recall to act as a **Reset** by default.
-An **Expansion pannel** with EOC outputs is also available in the right-click menu.
-EOC is a trigger that is emitted when a slide is completed (to signal its end); this can be used for more automation, for example, by triggering or chaining other operations when a fade in/out completes.

 ([Back to module list](#modules))